peteroupc/peteroupc.github.io/random.md

 In addition, this document recommends using unpredictable-random implementations in many cases, especially in computer and information security contexts, and recommends easier programming interfaces for both unpredictable-random and statistical-random implementations in new programming languages.

+I acknowledge--
-I acknowledge the commenters to the CodeProject version of this page, including Cryptonite.
+- the commenters to the CodeProject version of this page, including Cryptonite, and
+- Lee Daniel Crocker, who reviewed this document and gave comments.

 <a id=Request_for_Comments></a>
 ### Request for Comments